uds-se/fuzzingbook/README.md

 * You can __present chapters as slides__ (beta).
 This allows for presenting the material in lectures.
 Just click on "View slides" at the top of each chapter. <a href="https://www.fuzzingbook.org/slides/Basic_Fuzzing.slides.html" target=_blank>Try viewing slides on the introduction to fuzzing.</a>

+## Who this Book is for

+This work is designed as a _textbook_ for a course in software testing; as _supplementary material_ in a software testing or software engineering course; and as a _resource for software developers_.
+We cover random fuzzing, mutation-based fuzzing, grammar-based test generation, symbolic testing, and much more, illustrating all techniques with code examples that you can try out yourself.

+## News

 This book is _work in progress,_ with new chapters coming out every week.
 To get notified when a new chapter comes out, <a href="https://twitter.com/FuzzingBook?ref_src=twsrc%5Etfw" data-show-count="false">follow us on Twitter</a>.

-## News

 <a class="twitter-timeline" href="https://twitter.com/FuzzingBook?ref_src=twsrc%5Etfw">News from @FuzzingBook</a> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>